frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 Some of the punctuation keys use non-standard shift mappings.
 See `shift_defs.h`.

 There are a number of combos on this layer, defined with a bunch of macros to reduce boilerplate.
-I have a userspace implementation called "comboroll" to avoid timing issues with overlapping combos.
-See `combos.c` for the QMK version, `comborolls.c/h` for the userspace version, and `combo_defs.h` for combo definitions (works with either implementation).
+I have a userspace implementation called "[comboroll](docs/comborolls.md)" to avoid timing issues with QMK's overlapping combos.
+See `combo_defs.h` for combo definitions.

 ### SYMS